checkly/docs.checklyhq.com/site/content/docs/heartbeat-checks/_index.md

 ## What is a Heartbeat check?

 A heartbeat check is a passive check type that expects pings from an external source, such as a scheduled job on a server, at a defined interval.
-A ping is a HTTP requests to a given endpoint URL.
+A ping is an HTTP request to a given endpoint URL.
 When a ping is not received on time, the check will trigger any configured alerts.

 Use heartbeat checks to monitor backup jobs, data imports, and other recurring jobs or scripts.